IARCbioinfo/CTInfer/README.md

 **No additional storage**

-MIRA creates no local copies of data beyond the Excel results file generated in the folder chosen by the user.
+CTInfer creates no local copies of data beyond the Excel results file generated in the folder chosen by the user.
 No local database, no cache, no persistent log is created.